How Fast Can You Lose Weight by Sprinting?

 Fitness Weight Gain

 Exercise can create seemingly paradoxical effects.
 Those who attain greater fitness shed fat but gain lean, dense muscle.
 They also develop greater capacity to store carbohydrates in the form of glycogen for use during exertion.
-Glycogen is bound with water, so a greater store of glycogen means that you gain some water weight.
+Glycogen is bound with water, so a greater store of glycogen means that you may temporarily gain some water weight.
 This is healthy weight.
 You have less fat, more muscle and greater temporary energy stores.

 Redemption